DocuSend

 First-class mail tracking has benefits and limitations

-I was thinking about this one day as I was driving to work that it is a fundamental principal that applies to many of the products and services offered in business.
+I was thinking about this one day as I was driving to work and realized that it is a fundamental principle that applies to many of the products and services offered in business.
 One of the services my own company offers is as good an example as any.

 Tracking the Path of First-Class Mail